MinecraftServerControl/mscs/README.md

     Backup the Minecraft world.
 Backup all worlds by default.

+* console [world]

+    Connect to the Minecraft world server's console.
+Hit [Ctrl-D] to detach.

 * watch [world]

     Watch the log file for the Minecraft world server.